mstevens/wn/README.md

+# wn web server

+## Intro

+This is an old web server I always had a soft spot for.

+I (Michael) did not write this, but I couldn't find a copy so I wanted to put it on github somewhere.

+## Original README

-The WN home pages are at http://www.wnserver.org/ (Europe) and http://hopf.math.nwu.edu/ (U.S.) and information about the latest version can be found there.
+The WN home pages are at <http://www.wnserver.org/> (Europe) and
+<http://hopf.math.nwu.edu/> (U.S.) and information
+about the latest version can be found there.

 This version of WN comes with a "configure" perl script.
 See the